Agriculture in California: Labor

-The right personal protective equipment (PPE) is required for fumigant applicators and those working nearby.
+The right personal protective equipment is required for fumigant applicators and those working nearby.
 Practices and training and provided by the state Department of Pesticide Regulation.

 As of 2019, 9% of all unauthorized immigrants in California are employed in this industry.

-Gillman et al., 2019 finds that on-farm interviews with workers can reduce food loss and waste.
-They find that interviews provide actionable information to change practices, reducing waste.

 Enforcement of state laws and regulations regarding farm labor and pesticides is the responsibility of the County Agricultural Commissioners.

 Harrison & Getz 2015 study organic fruit and vegetable workers here and find that working conditions generally improve with increasing farm size.
 Stockton et al., 2017's meta analysis shows workers were earning two-thirds of the average Californian due to a combination of low wages and underemployment.

 Hundreds of thousands of members of native Mexican ethnics are estimated to live in the state as farmworkers.

 The state Department of Industrial Relations (DIR) regulates and provides information for workers and employers.
+DIR's Labor Enforcement Task Force (LETF) enforces such requirements as overtime.
 UCANR and UCCE also provide information for employers' business planning.

 During 2021 field workers have been severely dissatisfied with working conditions.
 They complain of both suffering from the ongoing pandemic and from the financial impact of missing work.

 The California Strawberry Scholarship Program is operated by the California Strawberry Growers' Fund.
 As of 2022 it has awarded over $2 million for the schooling of strawberry pickers' children.
 The California Table Grape Growers have a similar program.

 Billikopf has repeatedly (Billikopf 1999, Billikopf 2001) found that improved working conditions improve worker productivity of strawberry pickers.

 Demand for workers in grape cultivation is greatest from late June to early November for the San Joaquin Valley, and mid-May to early July for the Coachella Valley.

 The Indigenous Farmworker Study is a program of the Indigenous Program of California Rural Legal Assistance which collects information on natives of Mexico employed in agriculture here.

+Enforcement of labor laws has had little success in improving working conditions.

+Richards 2018 finds chronic labor shortage in some sectors.

+Goodhue et al. 2011 find Spotted Wing Drosophila imposes high labor costs in strawberry and raspberry.

+Guthman 2017 finds many strawberry growers advocate for soil fumigants as a way to maintain employment for strawberry field workers.

+The 2022–2023 California floods devastated strawberry, other berries and greens cultivation areas, and impacted worker housing.

+California's agricultural sector is heavily dependent on immigrant labor, with a significant portion of its workforce lacking legal status.
+According to the U.S. Department of Labor's National Agricultural Workers Survey (NAWS), conducted between 2015 and 2019, approximately 49% of hired crop farmworkers in California were unauthorized immigrants.

+Recent immigration enforcement actions have had notable impacts on California's agricultural communities.
+For instance, a workplace raid in Kern County in February 2025 led to the detention of numerous farmworkers, disrupting local farming operations and instilling fear among immigrant laborers.

+Unions

+In 2021, the Supreme Court of the United States under Cedar Point Nursery v.
+Hassid struck down the right of organizers to enter California farms outside of working hours to unionize workers.